iamsamwen/strapi-plugin-pfapi/README.md

 ## EJS template for text and richtext component fields

-We can use EJS template to customize String fields in the api response json object.
+We can use the EJS template to customize String fields in the api response JSON object.

-For examples:
+For example:

-In northern-cities handle, Northern Cities - Total **<%= pagination.total %>** is the title.

-In northern-city handle,  Northern City - **<%= item.name %>** is the title
+In the northern-city handle,  Northern City - **<%= item.name %>** is the title

 ## How to use